 So TBS is currently working to enhance and promote web accessibility for people with disabilities by testing a solution at a smaller scale on this pilot.
 When we open government, we need to open it to all citizens.
 Call it “inclusive transparency”.

-On the data side, we are making progress, with our searchable open.canada.ca site, where 80 000 datasets can be searched and accessed immediately, and which is now linked, on a pilot basis, to Alberta’s data holdings as well.
+On the data side, we are making progress, with our searchable open.canada.ca site, where 80,000 datasets can be searched and accessed immediately, and which is now linked, on a pilot basis, to Alberta’s data holdings as well.

 Beyond 150